 How to Take a Screenshot on iPhone With Broken Buttons

-Broken buttons on your iPhone severely inhibit the way you can use the device, especially if you can’t afford a repair right away.
-Taking screenshots is one of those features that is typically only used via the default button combination: Pressing both the Sleep / Wake Button and the Home Button at the same time.
-Going around the problem typically means that you as the user take advantage of features such as AssistiveTouch, which simulates the pressing of a real button via the touch screen.
-But there is more, you can also use AssistiveTouch to trigger more complex features such as taking a screenshot – without actually using the physical buttons!
-Here’s a tutorial on how to take an iPhone screenshot without a functional Power Button or Home Button.
+Broken iPhone buttons severely inhibit using your iPhone, especially if you can’t afford a repair right away.
+Taking screenshots is one of those features that uses a default button combination: Pressing both the Power Button and the Home Button at the same time.
+To work around the issue users can take advantage of AssistiveTouch, which simulates the pressing of a real button via the touch screen.
+But there is more, you can also use AssistiveTouch to take a screenshot – without actually using the physical buttons!
+Here’s a tutorial on how to screenshot with a broken Home Button.

 Hint: See our guide on how to take a screenshot the regular way for more information.
 Read more…

-Taking a screenshot on iPhone without using the Power Button (Sleep/Wake Button) or the Home Button is only possible through our trick, or by connecting your device to a Mac and recording the screen, then extracting images from the video.
+Taking a screenshot on iPhone without using the Power Button (Sleep/Wake Button) or the Home Button is only possible through ousing AssistiveTouch or by connecting your device to a Mac and recording the screen, then extracting images from the video.
 But that is way too complicated for daily use.
 Luckily, you can enable this trick on any type of iPhone, regardless of the age of the device.
-This will allow you to continue working with your phone until you are able to afford a repair.

-Open up your “Settings” app and go to “General”, then select “Accessibility”.
-Look for the section titled “AssistiveTouch”.
-Tap it and then finally switch on the feature by enabling the toggle button at the very top.
+Open up your “Settings” and go to “General”.
+Then select “Accessibility”. and look for the section titled “AssistiveTouch”.
+Tap it and then finally activate feature by enabling the toggle button at the very top.

-This will make a circular symbol appear on your screen, which you can shift around at will and use as your button replacement.
+Now the circular AssistiveTouch icon appears on your screen, which you can move around at will and use as your button replacement.
 The feature is actually there to aid users with impaired motor function, but works just as well to overcome limitations of your hardware.

-Taking a screenshot using AssistiveTouch is as easy as tapping the little circular symbol, then selecting “Device” from the menu, followed by “More” and finally tapping “Screenshot” to take a screenshot of what is currently visible on your screen.
+Taking a screenshot using AssistiveTouch very easy.
+Just tap the little circular symbol, then select “Device” from the menu, followed by “More” and finally tap “Screenshot” to take a screenshot of your screen.
 Don’t worry, the AssistiveTouch menu as well as the little dot won’t be visible on screenshots at all.

 If you plan on taking a lot of screenshots this way, it might be sensible to add the feature to your main AssistiveTouch menu for easy and quick access.
 This can be accomplished by making a few adjustments in your system settings.